BrandonE/monkeywizard/README.md

-# Monkey Wizard: Simian Sorcerers
+# Monkey Wizard: Simian Sorcery

 Command a cult of banana conjuring simian sorcerers to defeat your wizard opponent.
 Visit [the game website](http://monkeywizard.herokuapp.com) where you will be transported to the top of an Aztec temple, where you will soon be matched up against another Monkey Wizard.